onyx-platform/onyx-datomic/README.md

 ##### commit-tx

-Writes new entity maps and will automatically assign tempid's for the partition.
+Writes new entity maps to datomic.
+Will automatically assign tempid's for the partition if a value for :datomic/partition is supplied and datomic transaction data is in map form.

 Catalog entry: